OCamlPro/gnucobol/DEPENDENCIES.md

 Not Required
 ============
             (but helpful)

 All dependencies discussed from this point forward support optional features of GnuCOBOL.

 ISAM Support
 ------------

-Indexed-Sequential file I/O (ISAM) is used.
-By default, absent other `configure` options, ISAM support comes from Berkeley DB, but that's only one alternative.
+Support for Indexed-Sequential file I/O (ISAM):  By default, absent other `configure` options, ISAM support comes from Berkeley DB, but that's only one alternative.
 Choose *one* of the following:

 *   [Berkeley DB](https://www.oracle.com/) (libdb) 4.1 or later
     https://www.oracle.com/technology/products/berkeley-db/db/index.html